Shaw Local

 In January, Nicor asked the Illinois Commerce Commission for a rate increase – the fifth request since 2017, according to CUB.
 This year, that rate increase request is for an additional $314.2 million.

-CUB, as well as the AARP and other advocacy groups, have been vocal in their opposition to the rate increase.
+CUB, AARP and other advocacy groups have been vocal in their opposition to the rate increase.

 “We are doing everything we can to defeat it,” Chilsen said on the media call.

-The commerce commission’s two administrative law judges, tasked with drafting the state’s response, “rejected Nicor’s proposed authorized profit rate of 10.35%, instead recommending a 9.93% profit rate,” according to Illinois PIRG, a public interest research group.
+The ICC’s two administrative law judges, tasked with drafting the state’s response, “rejected Nicor’s proposed authorized profit rate of 10.35%, instead recommending a 9.93% profit rate,” according to Illinois PIRG, a public interest research group.

-CUB says the cut suggested by the judges is a “step in the right direction,” Chilsen said, adding the watchdog group believes Nicor’s request could be cut further.
+CUB said the cut suggested by the judges is a “step in the right direction,” Chilsen said, adding that the watchdog group believes Nicor’s request could be cut further.
 “There are tens of millions in additional fat that should be shed from Nicor’s rate hike, at the very least.”

-In the past eight years and the previous price increases, the Nicor profits are nearing $1 billion “and for the same period, their corporate parents has $25 billion in profits.
+In the past eight years amid previous price increases, Nicor profits are nearing $1 billion, “and for the same period, their corporate parents [have] $25 billion in profits.
 Enough is enough,” Chilsen said.

-“We propose lowering it to $18.51,” said Abe Scarr, director of Illinois PIRG, on the press call.
-“A lower fixed charge incentives lower use.”
+“We propose lowering it to $18.51,” Abe Scarr, director of Illinois PIRG, said on the call.
+“A lower fixed charge incentivizes lower use.”

-The panel of judges also suggested Nicor end its TotalGreen program that allows allowing customers to pay more to offset climate-changing emissions.
+The panel of judges also suggested that Nicor end its TotalGreen program allowing customers to pay more to offset climate-changing emissions.

 According to Nicor data provided at an Aug.
 7 public hearing in Elgin, its proposed new rate come out to a 9.21% increase, or an average of $7.63 a month.